raloz/raloz/README.md

 My name is Octavio.

-I'm currently NetSuite Developer at kavak.com, but i love to take some side projects to make my live more stressfull 💀.
+I'm currently NetSuite Developer at [kavak.com](https://www.kavak.com), but i'm addicted to take some side projects to make my live more stressfull 💀.

 I'm gona use this github to upload some of my side project and gona try to finish them (but maybe not 🥶🥶).